pombreda/lepl/doc-src/manual/intro-1.rst

   >>> Real().parse('cabbage')
   [...]
-  lepl.stream.maxdepth.FullFirstMatchException: The match failed at 'cabbage'.
+  lepl.stream.maxdepth.FullFirstMatchException: The match failed in <string> at 'abbage' (line 1, character 2).

 Which is reasonable enough --- "cabbage" is not a number.